Searching For Wonderful Businesses: Neogen Corporation

 Though by no means cheap, long-term shareholders of Neogen have been rewarded with decades of outstanding growth and value creation.

-With zero debt, a large cash balance sheet, strong management and an essential market function, Neogen is a "Wonderful Business" that deserves attention.
+With zero debt, a large cash position, strong management and an essential market function, Neogen is a "Wonderful Business" that deserves attention.

 In Times of Uncertainty: Look for Pure Quality